 Furthermore, older men on testosterone therapy may have increased total prostate volume, but according to URO Today, this increase is comparable to prostatic hypertrophy that occurs with time regardless of T levels .

 Earlier studies have established that testosterone therapy increases men's risk of prostate cancer, prompting some physicians to exercise caution when prescribing testosterone to male patients at higher risk.

-The effects of long-term testosterone exposure have been shown to raise estrogen levels in men, increasing their risk of developing breast cancer .
+According to the American Journal of Men's Health, the effects of long-term testosterone exposure have been shown to raise estrogen levels in men, increasing their risk of developing breast cancer .

 Red Blood Cells

 Polycythemia, or an elevation in red blood cell mass as determined by increased hemoglobin and hematocrit levels in the laboratory, is the most commonly encountered negative effect of testosterone therapy, as per research by Sexual Medicine Reviews .

 According to one study by the Journal of Gerontology, testosterone administration increases hemoglobin and hematocrit by 7 percent and 10 percent, respectively, by stimulating the hormone erythropoietin, which promotes red blood cell production .

 There is a potential impact of testosterone therapy on sleep patterns.
 Some men may experience changes in their sleep quality, which is an essential factor to monitor during treatment.

 Dealing with clients who have obstructive sleep apnea has taught me the delicate balance needed when considering TRT.
 I had a client whose sleep apnea symptoms intensified after starting TRT, necessitating a careful reevaluation of his treatment plan

 Research by the World Journal of Mens Health suggests that TRT may exacerbate sleep apnea through various physiological mechanisms, including changes in airway motor control and altered responses to low tissue oxygen levels .